 Overall, to set optimal deadlines, you should assess the situation, to consider factors such as who the deadline will apply to and what you hope to achieve with it.
 Then, you should generally make sure that the deadline is appropriate (i.e., doesn’t involve too much or too little time), concrete (i.e., defined in clear terms), and meaningful (i.e., is able to influence people’s behavior, generally through an associated incentive).
 In addition, keep in mind that it can be beneficial to write deadlines down and set intermediate deadlines, that longer deadlines can be counterproductive, that it’s sometimes reasonable to modify deadlines (but you should be cautious about doing so), and that it can be beneficial to use other relevant techniques together with deadlines.

 Summary and conclusions

-- A deadline is a particular point in time before which you must perform a task or accomplish an objective.
+- A deadline is a point in time by which something must be done.

 - The key benefit of deadlines is that they prompt people to take action in a timely manner through various mechanisms, such as making goals feel more concrete and creating a sense of urgency, and they can also have other benefits, such as helping people plan in advance.

 - Whether or not deadlines are beneficial depends on various personal and situational factors, and there are also cases where they can lead to issues, such as anxiety, stress, reduced interest, and resentment toward whatever is responsible for the deadline.